atqaamir/AgriGemma/README.md

-# SmartFarming; Climate Adaptation Advisor for Farmers
+# AgriGemma: A Climate-Smart Seasonal Planner for Smallholder Farmers

 A smart farming assistant that helps farmers adapt to climate change using weather data, soil conditions, crop monitoring, and AI-driven recommendations.